I've tried two different flutes of my own, and several of my teacher's, trying to figure out why I play 20-30 cents flat.

 If your teacher can play your two flutes in tune (with the headjoints pulled out a little --- up to 1/4 inch), then your tuning problems are

-likely caused by your lower lip that is over-covering the blow hole.
+likely caused by your lower lip which may be over-covering the blow hole.

 In general, overcovering the blow hole with the lower lip means that: